Translating printed materials

 - Having an interpreter read the material to the member in the member's primary language.

 - Providing the material in another alternative medium or format acceptable to the member.
 You must document the member's acceptance of the alternative.
-Alternative formats may include large print, audio, Braille, and accessible electronic formats.
+Alternative formats may include large print, audio, Braille, accessible electronic formats, and other formats requested by a member.

 - Providing the material in English, if you document the member's preference for material in English.